ketwaroo/minetest-k-recycler/readme.md

 Recycles things, assuming there exists a crafting recipe for it.
 Because having a lava pool around just to destroy trash is an OSHA violation.

-Works with minetest base game and mineclonia but built mostly because of mineclonia.
-It might work with mineclone2 but not officially supported.
+Works with minetest base game and [`mineclonia`](https://content.minetest.net/packages/ryvnf/mineclonia/) but built mostly because of mineclonia.
+It might work with mineclone2 but not actively supported.

+Check out the companion ["Unsolicited Recipes"](https://content.minetest.net/packages/ketwaroo/mcl_misk_recipes/) mod for those pesky unrecyclables.

 ## Crafting the recyclebin